Point 6, The Pink House in Montmartre

 For wheelchair users please return to point 6 on the dedicated wheelchair page.

-At the Maison Rose turn left into the Rue des Saules and head down the hill, on the way down, to your right you will see a vineyard.
+At the Maison Rose turn left into the Rue des Saules and head down the hill, on the way down, to your right you will see the Montmartre vineyard.